 This state park is overflowing with landscape diversity.
 In true Wyoming state park fashion, there are plentiful activities to participate in.
-From paddle boarding and archery to camping and rock climbing, you can find something exciting to do in the Curt Gowdy State Park!
+From paddleboarding and archery to camping and rock climbing, you can find something exciting to do in the Curt Gowdy State Park!
 There are many water and rock formations to explore while in the park, making it one of the best things to do in Wyoming for outdoor enthusiasts.

 Mormon Row Historic District

 As far as photogenic spots go, it doesn’t get much better than the Mormon Row Historic District in Moose, Wyoming.
-You can see wooden buildings that were set up at the request at the leaders of the Church of Jesus Christ of Latter-Day Saints.
+You can see wooden buildings that were set up at the request of the leaders of the Church of Jesus Christ of Latter-Day Saints.
 People were sent from Utah to set up new communities to support their growing population.
-They set up multiple homesteads, a barn, and irrigation system to grow their crops.
+They set up multiple homesteads, a barn, and an irrigation system to grow their crops.
 You can see several buildings and remnants of the world they created for themselves in what is now called the Mormon Row Historic District.

 Cheyenne Frontier Days Old West Museum

-At the Cheyenne Frontier Days Old West Museum you can see many wagons that were used for a variety of reasons in the Old West times, learn about what life was liek in the Wild West, and more.
+At the Cheyenne Frontier Days Old West Museum, you can see many wagons that were used for a variety of reasons in the Old West times, learn about what life was like in the Wild West, and more.
 You should know that Cheyenne is one of the best cities to visit in Wyoming!
 In fact, it’s also one of the best cheap cities to visit in the U.S.!
 If Cheyenne hasn’t yet made it to your Wyoming itinerary, now is the time to add it!

 Snake River Overlook

-Are you someone whoo takes the time to stop at overlooks when you’re driving through a scenic state?
+Are you someone who takes the time to stop at overlooks when you’re driving through a scenic state?
 This is one overlook you shouldn’t miss!
 Made famous by the iconic Ansel Adams photo, the Snake River Overlook is just nine miles north of Moose, off of the main highway.
 If you are fortunate enough to see the overlook at sunset, you’re in for quite a treat!